Top, Middle And Base Notes

 When you first catch a whiff of a new perfume, you smell the top notes.
 These charismatic openers of the scent world greet your nose with a bold hello.
 They’re light, refreshing, and designed to grab your attention immediately.
 The trick here is that they’re often short-lived, fading quickly to allow the deeper notes to shine.

 Top notes are usually bright and vibrant, with citrus and aromatic herbs taking centre stage.
 Think lemon, bergamot, or a sprig of fresh basil.
-These scents evaporate quickly, giving you that initial ‘zing’ and setting the stage for the more complex parts of the fragrance.
+These scents evaporate quickly, giving you that initial ‘zing’ and setting the stage for the fragrance’s more complex parts.

 A well-crafted top-note composition ensures the fragrance starts on a captivating note without overwhelming the senses.
 The best ones create an inviting opening that makes you want to experience more.